indra-labs/indra/doc/whitepaper.md

 Shares, as well as Reed Solomon Forward Error Correction to provide a reduction in path length or higher guarantee of messages passing in one try via parallel paths.
 These paths require end points to collate the fragments and forward the combined packets to their destination.

-### Packet Congestion Mitigation
+### Packet Sizes

-There will be 4 standard packet sizes, 8, 16, 32 and 64 kilobytes.

-These different sized packets are available in order to provide shorter transmit times or less frequent transmits for interactive versus bulk transit, and in order to prevent the two from overwhelming each other, routers will have a queue discipline that ensures that each different sized packet is alternated so that there is never more than 64 Kb between two short (8 and 16 Kb) packets.

-In order to prevent size being a correlating factor between nodes in transit, all packets are transmitted as 8 Kb blocks, and ready packets of smaller size are interspersed to prevent timing correlation and numbers of sequential packets between nodes.
+All packets are 8 Kb in size.
+Acknowledgement onions increase overhead and reduce data that can be carried.
+Routers charge for the total payload.
+By making packets uniform, it is a simple matter of counting packets, and thus the hash-chain counters directly relate to total routed traffic volume.

 ### Rendezvous

 Rendezvous is an important type of route to consider in the discussion of routing.
-Rendezvous are points where circuits are established between nodes at the exit point in a standard 5 hop Indra circuit.
+Rendezvous are points where circuits are established between nodes at the exit point (3rd) in a standard 5 hop Indra circuit.

 Users wishing to receive inbound connections from the network can use these to obscure their location.